provenance-io/docs/p8e/overview/api/signing-and-encryption.md

 ### SmartKey

-SmartKey (https://www.equinix.com/services/edge-services/smartkey) is a 3rd party key custody service provider that stores an affiliate's private key within an HSM (Hardware Security Module).
+SmartKey (https://www.equinix.com/services/edge-services/smartkey) is a key custody service provider that stores an affiliate's private key within an HSM (Hardware Security Module).
 P8e leverages the signing API provided from SmartKey to sign data before being sent to Object Store and the data verification process uses the java security Signature amongst all key custody providers.

 ## Encryption